Green Pool in San Antonio? Here's Exactly What to Do

 Step 6: Test and Maintain Chlorine Level

 Keep free chlorine above 5 ppm until the water clears.
 Test twice daily.
-In San Antonio’s heat, chlorine burns off fast — you may need to add additional shock on day two or three.
+In San Antonio’s heat, chlorine burns off fast, so you may need to add additional shock on day two or three.
 Do not let chlorine drop back below 3 ppm during the recovery window or the algae will rebound.

 When to Call a Professional